aartikis/RTEC/src/SimplEC_README.md

 3) Text file representing the dependencies between the various actions within the domain.

+4) Compiled version of the action descriptions.

-4) Log file reporting any compilation errors.
+5) Log file reporting any compilation errors.